Rosie (Live 1977)

 Jackson Browne

-Greetings, Zoo Freaks, from your groovy pals at THE ZOO!
-We're spinning the soulful vibes of Jackson Browne's "Rosie (Live 1977)" from his iconic Running on Empty album, recorded raw and real on the road.
-This track, a piano-driven gem, tells a story that’s both heartbreaking and cheeky.
-According to Browne, it’s based on a true tale about a sound technician who thought he was winning over a young fan, only to see her swept away by the band’s drummer.
-Browne spilled the beans in a 2003 Guardian interview, revealing the song’s surprising twist: it’s not just about unrequited love but a playful nod to "Rosie Palm and her five sisters," a cheeky euphemism for masturbation.
-He even shared a hilarious anecdote about his mother, who thought the song was about rosé wine, blissfully missing the risqué meaning.
+Hey there, Zoo Freaks!
+The Zoo Crew is cranking up the vibes with Jackson Browne’s “Rosie (Live 1977)” from the iconic Running on Empty album, recorded live on the road in all its raw, soulful glory.
+This piano-driven gem tells a cheeky tale of a sound technician who thinks he’s winning over a young fan, only to watch her get swept away by the band’s drummer.
+But here’s the kicker: Browne revealed in a 2003 Guardian interview that “Rosie” isn’t just about unrequited love—it’s a playful nod to “Rosie Palm and her five sisters,” a sly euphemism for masturbation.
+Browne even shared a hilarious story about his mother, who thought the song was about rosé wine, completely missing the risqué twist.
+Fans on Reddit have had their own “aha” moments, with one confessing they were 27 before catching the song’s true meaning.

 Our passionate volunteer Zoo Crew, veteran rock jocks and music die-hards, is dedicated to restoring radio's greatness.
 We will make it great again with your help.
 Join the radio revolution.